Bringing our clients deep industry knowledge

 Those who want to add value in this space need to understand the business models, the use cases and define a clear go-to-market plan, including operators who can use edge computing to grow revenues outside connectivity.

-Private cellular networks are expected to play a significant role in future wireless technologies for enterprise on-premise connectivity.
+Private networks are expected to play a significant role in future wireless technologies for enterprise on-premise connectivity.
 By tailoring to customers’ specific needs, they offer users greater control, scalability, security and a combination of other key capabilities that is difficult to achieve with other traditional solutions.

-As demand for private cellular networks grows, stakeholders will need to successfully navigate the opportunities and threats, as well as the potential business models, to secure their place in the ecosystem.
+As demand for private networks grows, stakeholders will need to successfully navigate the opportunities and threats, as well as the potential business models, to secure their place in the ecosystem.

 Access some of our recent research for free